camtrees/camtrees.github.io/info-for-cam-staff/staff-todo-task-list.md

 	- Should verify these (and every other contact) with Eva
 <p></p>

-3. Show CAM folks how to access CAMTREES SQL Database using DBeaver
+4. Show CAM folks how to access CAMTREES SQL Database using DBeaver
 	- Document details in a separate website page
-<p></p>

-4. Work with CAM Staff to complete as much of the 'missing data' as possible.
-	- Go through all the 'missing_data' views in SQL and try to fill in as much of the missing data as possible.
 <p></p>

 5. Document how to add...